 “I love the process of training towards a goal, and I’m motivated by the fact that knowing what I do day in, day out, has a massive effect on my end goal.”

-You’ve been in the sport a long time, how has triathlon training changed over the years?
+how has Doing Sports changed over the years?
 Has it become more data focused?

 “I’ve used a Polar heart rate monitor since 1998, and now it’s more than a Polar heart rate monitor, it’s GPS, and as you see with the new Polar Vantage V, it’s got so many more functions.